 Only applications submitted digitally will be processed.
 Please send the scanned documents attached as (preferably one) PDF file.

 See Application Periods.
 Once your complete application is received, you will receive a confirmation email within 4-6 weeks.
 Applications are processed in the order they are received within the application periods, however, the date of submission has no effect on your application.

 The Administration does not deviate from the JFKS Admissions Regulations for any reason.
 The admission guidelines include, among other things, regulations with regard to

 - Lotteries for free spaces after priority applications are processed

 The German language version of the JFKS Admissions Regulations is legally-binding.
 The English translation is only provided for your convenience.

 The 95 free spots in the Entrance Class are split into 47/48 American spots and 48/47 German spots, in order to admit in roughly equal numbers.
 Priority applicants are sorted into contingents based on first language and nationality.
 After priority admissions, the remaining free spots are filled in a lottery drawing.

 JFKS is unable to tell you what your child’s chances of admission are, as these depend entirely on the number of applications in the various contingents in any given year.

-You may attend the lotteries in person, however, attendance is not mandatory as you will be informed of the results by e-mail in a timely manner.
+After the lottery, you will be informed of the results by e-mail in a timely manner.